sstuqtd/editor-framework/docs/ui/polymer-primer.md

 - [Events](https://www.polymer-project.org/1.0/docs/devguide/events.html)
 - [Data Binding](https://www.polymer-project.org/1.0/docs/devguide/data-binding.html)

-Feel free to read through polymer documentations to fully understand the technology!
+Feel free to read through the polymer documentation to fully understand the technology!

 ## Polymer Elements

 Polymer has an official elements library called [Catalog](https://elements.polymer-project.org/).
 You can browse through the library, see demo of elements and read their documentation.

-If you'd like to use some of them in your app, simply install them with bower.
-And import the element's html file into your template.
+If you'd like to use some of them in your app, simply install them with bower and import the element's html file into your template.